pypa/packaging.python.org/source/specifications/simple-repository-api.rst

 * November 2024: provenance metadata in the HTML and JSON formats, in :pep:`740`
 * July 2025: project status markers in the HTML and JSON formats, in :pep:`792`
 * July 2025: layout changes (dedicated page for file yanking, introduce concepts before API details)
+* June 2026: :pep:`833` formally "freezes" the HTML representation of the simple API